 « Previous Page

-Children should get 2 doses of MMR vaccine, usually:
+Children need 2 doses of MMR vaccine, usually:

 Infants who will be traveling outside the United States when they are between 6 and 11 months of age should get a dose of MMR vaccine before travel.
-This can provide temporary protection from measles infection, but will not give permanent immunity.
 The child should still get 2 doses at the recommended ages for long-lasting protection.

 A third dose of MMR might be recommended in certain mumps outbreak situations.

 MMR vaccine may be given at the same time as other vaccines.
 Children 12 months through 12 years of age might receive MMR vaccine together with varicella vaccine in a single shot, known as MMRV.
 Your health care provider can give you more information.

 Tell your vaccine provider if the person getting the vaccine: